nabmilbai/Copilot-Predefined-Prompts/README.md

 # Copilot-Predefined-Prompts
-Start Copilot inline chat with predefined prompts - NAB Toolbox
+Start Copilot inline chat with predefined prompts - NAB AL Tool

 # Input
 ## Sometimes one should press twice or more times make request button (enter) in order to get the right suggestion